darkavenger57/under45-dose1-vac-slot-finder/README.md

 Note :- Rate Limit for COWIN API's : 100 API calls in span of 5 mins per IP

 <b>Features</b> :- <br>
-a) Can query 15 pincodes in span of 55 secs.
+a) Can query 14 pincodes in 42 sec interval.
 More can be added if you plan to run on different server(IP) <br>
 b) Stores slot find information in a Postgre database table for querying stats.<br>
    [ You can think of storing it in HSQLDB also ]<br>
 c) Uses Amcharts and JSP to view Graphical representation of a particular day's statistics<br>